 Lúcia Pombo holds two PhDs: Doctoral Degree in Education - unanimously approved with distinction and honours (in 2014) and Doctoral Degree in Biology (in 2005), with traineeships at the University of Hull (UK); both concluded at the University of Aveiro.
 She also holds a masters’ degree in Science of Coastal Zones (1998) with the classification of 16 out of 20 at the curricular component, and a graduation in Biology (in 1995) with the classification of 18 out of 20 at the final scientific seminar.
 She also completed a post-doctoral project (2005-2008) on the impact evaluation of post-graduation education of Science Teachers.
 In these academic degrees Lúcia has been obtaining research grants from FCT, revealing academic, curricular merit and distinction.
-She was also selected to the Ciência2007 application position financed by FCT, as an Auxiliary Researcher for 5 years (2008-2013) at the Digital Contents Laboratory (LCD) of the Research Centre for Didactics and Technology in Teacher Education (CIDTFF) of the UA.
+She was also selected to the Ciência2007 application position financed by FCT, as an Auxiliary Researcher for 5 years (2008-2013) in the UA.
 Since June 2013 she has been an Invited Auxiliary Professor at the Department of Education and Psychology (DEP) of the UA.
 From January to May 2016, she started other post-doc project financed by FCT under the theme “Computer programming and coding in Basic Education - a pilot study based on Grand coalition for digital jobs”.
 Since June 2016 she is coordinating the Project "EduPARK" financed by FCT and FEDER, for 3 years, with an Invited Scientist Grant.
-She is a member of the Coordinator Commission of the CIDTFF – “Research Centre - Didactics and Technology in Teacher Education”.
-IInternationally, she is also a Collaborator Member of the Research Group “Grupo de Estudos e Pesquisa Identidade e Formação Docente - GRIFO, Instituto Federal de Santa Catarina, Brazil.
+She is a member of the Coordinator Commission of the CIDTFF – “Research Centre - Didactics and Technology in Teacher Education” financed by FCT.
+Internationally, she is also a Collaborator Member of the Research Group “Grupo de Estudos e Pesquisa Identidade e Formação Docente - GRIFO, Inst.
+Federal de Santa Catarina, Brazil.

 In the Journal Citation Reports of Scopus, the total citations are 281, the H-index is 8; In the Researcher ID, the sum of times cited is 234, with an average of 19.50 citations per paper; in the Research Gate the H-index is 11, there are 106 research items, with 7203 reads and 498 citations, the Scholar Google includes 115 research items, 796 citations and h-index is 19.